kblomqvist/yasha/README.md

     return number % 2 == 0
 ```

 In addition to filters and tests, [Jinja extension classes](http://jinja.pocoo.org/docs/dev/extensions/#module-jinja2.ext) are also supported.
 All classes derived from `jinja2.ext.Extension` are loaded by Yasha and available within the template.

-Lastly, in case you are generating Python code you may like to use `.j2ext` or `.jinja-ext` file extension instead of `.py`.
-Yasha's automatic extension file look up searches for files with the `.j2ext` and `.jinja-ext` file extensions too.
+Lastly, in case you are generating Python code and you are relying to Yasha's automatic extension file look up, you may like to use `.j2ext` file extension instead of `.py`.

 ### Custom variable file parser